JumaJuiceTime/TheHundredSaints/Classes/Knight?.md

 ==== Liege ====

-A knight serves one of the lower noble houses of Dolmenwood (i.e. excluding House Brackenwold, which rules all of Dolmenwood).
-The player should roll or choose one of the houses listed under The Lower Houses of Dolmenwood.
+A knight serves one of the lower noble houses of tbd (i.e. excluding House tbd, which rules all of Dolmenwood).
+The player should roll or choose one of the houses listed under The Lower Houses of tbd.

 **Disfavour:** Knighthood may be revoked if a knight displeases or dishonours their liege through failure, rebellion, Alignment change, or non-chivalric conduct.
 In this case, the character becomes a fighter of equivalent Level.
 It may be possible to regain the liege’s favour (and thus the status of knighthood) by performing a special quest.

 ==== Restrictions ====

 **Alignment:** A knight must have the same Alignment as their liege.

-**Kindred:** It is uncommon for Kindreds other than humans and breggles to be trained as knights in the service of the noble houses of Dolmenwood.

 **Social class:** Knights are often members of the noble classes, but a person of lowlier origin may be initiated as a knight as a reward for noble deeds.